With more purpose-built accommodation springing up, Ruth Murphy questions how this will contribute to the crisis.

-“It is good to know that a cinema is an integral part of student accommation while fair rates is not.”
+“It is good to know that a cinema is an integral part of student accommation while fair rates are not.”

 The government has little problem with this.
 The council mentioned in its planning conditions for making sure the sole use of these new sites is student accomodation that “the ancillary facilities including the gym, cinema and café/restaurant at ground floor level shall be retained as an integral part of the student accommodation.”
-It is good to know that a cinema is an integral part of student accommation while fair rates is not.
+It is good to know that a cinema is an integral part of student accommation while fair rates are not.

 How is one to attend university outside of their home town if this the accomodation available and there is not enough of it?
 Many may turn to daft.ie in search of homes and rooms to rent and may find the horrors highlighted by the SU’s snapchat campaign.
 Mouldy bathrooms and a month’s rent asked for in advance should be expected.
 Scammers can also take advantage of students as they are in such desperate need of accomodation.
 Never give a deposit without seeing the property first.